2024 Superior Spring Trail Race 50KM Participant Guide

 Next years race date:

-Historically the Superior “Spring” Trail Race is held the weekend before Memorial Day weekend.
-The likely date for 2018 (subject to approval of permits and subject to change) Saturday May 19th, 2018
+Historically the Superior “Spring” Trail Race has been held the weekend before Memorial Day weekend.
+The 2025 race will be held on May 17, 2025.